bjmvictor/FlowWorklist/README.md

 A lightweight, vendor-neutral DICOM Modality Worklist (MWL) server with a simple web dashboard.

 - 🏥 Connects to hospital DB (Oracle, PostgreSQL, MySQL)
-- 🧾 Serves C-FIND worklists to modalities
+- 🧾 Serves pending exams as C-FIND worklists to modalities
-- 🌐 Dashboard to configure, test and monitor
+- 🌐 Dashboard to manage, configure, test and monitoring

 ---